The Resurrection of Zachary Wheeler: Production

 Tom Rolf got the idea for the film reading about organ transplants in Esquire.
 At the time he was production coordinator on the TV series The Big Valley.
 Rolf told his friend Jay Simms, a writer on the series, about his idea.
 Together they wrote the film in about three weeks.
 They gave the script to Simms' agent, who liked it.
 Rolf felt that despite the low budget, the film was ahead of its time, and was pleased with it.
 Rolf was normally an editor and this film was his only writing credit.
+It took 17 days to shoot.

 The name used for the clones, soma, is Greek for "body".
 They share the name with the hallucinogenic drug used by the urbanites in Aldous Huxley's 1932 novel, Brave New World.
 The film is noted as possibly the earliest to depict surgical transplants using clones for parts.

-According to Variety, this was the first American film to be shot on videotape and transferred to film for release.
-Actually, there had been others, such as T.A.M.I.
-Show, before it.